Crashplan Backup System

-CrashPlan is backup software, made by a company called Code42, that allows Windows, Mac, and Linux computers to automatically back up their data to a secure contracted data-center.
+Crashplan, formerly known as Code42, is backup software that allows Windows, Mac, and Linux computers to automatically back up their data to a secure contracted data-center.
 Data is encrypted before it leaves the user's computer, travels over a secure network connection, and is stored encrypted.

-When installed on your Reed computer, you may see a little "C" icon in the menu bar (in a previous version the icon looked like a house):
+When installed on your Reed computer, you may see a little folder icon in the menu bar (in a previous version the icon looked like a 'C', and in a version before that it looked like a house):

 Click on the menu bar icon to quickly see the status of your backup (currently running, will run in X minutes, etc.):